space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 The next challenge will be to create a social media website aimed towards organizing groups and in-person meetings between people with similar interests.
 The overarching aims of this site are to offer an exceptional user experience, maintain security, and allow easy communication between users.

 ### Validation/Security Considerations
-Due to the fact that there will be multiple surfaces users will be submitting data through and due to the personal nature of some of the data, this project must follow more strict data validation and security procedures.
+Due to the fact that there will be multiple surfaces users will be submitting data through and due to the personal nature of some of the data, this project must follow more strict data validation and security considerations, especially with regards to privacy.
 - All forms should use the ModelForms API wherever appropriate and validation wherever there are requirements on submitted data.
 - Any forms with invalid data should not be submitted, keep the user on the same page, and display an informative error message.
-- Any forms should have cross site request forgery protection
+- Any forms should have cross site request forgery(CSRF) protection
 - Any forms should have clickjacking protection
 - Any file uploads should follow suggestions here:
     - https://docs.djangoproject.com/en/3.2/topics/security/#user-uploaded-content-security